401(k) Resource Guide - Plan Participants - 401(k) Plan Overview

 Automatic enrollment in a 401(k) plan.
 A 401(k) plan can have an automatic enrollment feature.
 This feature permits the employer to automatically reduce your wages by a fixed percentage or amount and contribute that amount to the 401(k) plan unless you have affirmatively chosen not to have your wages reduced or have chosen to have your wages reduced by a different percentage.
 These contributions qualify as elective deferrals.
 This has been an effective way for many employers to increase participation in their 401(k) plans.

 Elective deferral limits.
 The law, under IRC section 402(g), limits the amount that you can defer on a pre-tax basis each year.
-A discussion of those limitations is included.
+See the 401(k) plan contribution limits.

 Elective deferrals that exceed the section 402(g) dollar limit for a year or are recharacterized as after-tax contributions as part of a correction of the Actual Deferral Percentage (nondiscrimination) test are included in your taxable income.